False Arrest Lawyers NYC

 Types of False Arrests

 However, it is not uncommon for a police officer to deprive someone of their constitutional right to freedom to arrest them.
-Common examples of false arrest include:
+Common examples of wrongful arrest include:

 - excessive force